18F/edu-measure-content/README.md

-This is a repository of documents for 18F Edu's "How to test and measure content" course.
+This is a repository of documents for 18F Edu's "How to test and measure content" course (https://pages.18f.gov/edu-measure-content/).

 How does one identify great content?
 While it might be easy to lean on Justice Potter Stewart’s famous mantra, “I know it when I see it,” a number of tools exist to help us determine if our content is performing the way we hope.